nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/ordering-data/how-to-add-sorting-to-report.md

                     the expression in descending order.

+1. Click OK.

-1. Click OK.Adding sorting to Report programatically
+##Adding sorting to Report programatically